 Llamau offers various accommodation options, including emergency housing, supported living, and longer-term housing solutions.
 Llamau also runs Wales' first dedicated 24-hour support and accommodation project for LGBTQ+ homeless young people.
 Clifton House is gender specific temporary, shared supported accommodation (commissioned via Newport City Council), for women aged 16+ with a range of complex support needs.
-It is staffed 24 hours and has five units, in 2023/24 were seven women supported, so far in 2024/25, two women have moved on and another two are being supported.
+It is staffed 24 hours and has five units.
+In 2023/24 seven women were supported, so far in 2024/25, two women have moved on and another two are being supported.
 Clifton House has supported nine women in total.

 Cyfannol Women's Aid provides specialist support for women experiencing any form of violence against women, domestic abuse and sexual violence, focusing on addressing their unique needs and challenges.
-Women facing homelessness are supported based on their individual circumstances, with personalised support plans focusing on both immediate housing-related support needs and longerterm goals, which contribute to prevention of homelessness.
+Women facing homelessness are supported based on their individual circumstances, with personalised support plans focusing on both immediate housing-related support needs and longer-term goals, which contribute to prevention of homelessness.